 These two surgeries improve the conditions of approximately 50 percent of patients, but there is a high incidence of relapse with the passing of time, and medications are also necessary.

 Has your vet ever treated your dog for urinary incontinence?
 Was the treatment effective?
-Let us know in the comments below!
+Then let us know in the comments below!